Only digital pianos prefixed CLP, CVP, P, YDP – home and stage pianos.

 I’ve not done on-site repairs for many years but you can bring the top half of your piano to me.

-It may be necessary for you to order parts and possibly a service manual from Yamaha yourself as I no longer have an account with them.
-This is a less than ideal situation so you may well prefer to contact other UK repairers on the internet who are authorised service centres.
+PLEASE NOTE It may be necessary for you to order parts from Yamaha yourself as I no longer have an account with them.
+This is a less than ideal situation so you may well prefer to search for other U.K. repairers who work on Yamaha products.

 Other old blog below …